cheignon/fastlane-plugin-microsft_teams_message_card/README.md

             teams_url: "https://outlook.office.com/webhook/..."
           )
  ```

+ for type in the array of potential_action field don't forget to add "@type" else doesn't work
 ## Run tests for this plugin

 To run both the tests, and code style validation, run